bthate/genocide/docs/index.rst

 Hello Office of the Prosecutor,

-I write you in the context of communications and claims under art.15 of the Rome Statute.
-I want to inform the prosecutor that the king of the netherlands and his government are commiting 3 of the 5 crimes defined in the Rome Statute.
+i write you in the context of communications and claims under art.15 of the Rome Statute. i want to inform the prosecutor that the king of the netherlands and his government are commiting 3 of the 5 crimes defined in the Rome Statute.